soos-io/kb-docs/SAST/Script.md

 ## Steps

 ### **Repo Setup**
-* Download the corresponded Script for your environment from the [SAST Script integration page on SOOS](https://app.soos.io/integrate/sast?id=script).
+* Download the corresponding Script for your environment from the [SAST Script integration page on SOOS](https://app.soos.io/integrate/sast?id=script).
-* Create a new file in your repo root directory called `run-sast-analysis.sh` or `run-sast-analysis.bat` and paste the content of the script in the new file.
+* Create a new file in your repository root directory called `run-sast-analysis.sh` or `run-sast-analysis.bat` and paste the content of the script in the new file.
 * Open the terminal or command prompt and go to your project directory.
 Run the command that corresponds to the selected operating system:
     * run-sast-analysis.sh (Linux or MacOs)
     * run-sast-analysis.bat (Windows)